Govt plans to take village industries turnover to Rs 2 lakh cr in 5 yrs: Gadkari

 He said work worth Rs 15 lakh crore will be done in the highways sector in the coming five years.

 “Highways and shipping combined had witnessed work worth Rs 17 lakh crore during the previous five years,” he added.
-(AGENCIES)
+(PTI)

+Govt plans to take village industries turnover to Rs 2 lakh cr in 5 yrs: Gadkari

 Editorial